vedph/cadmus_biblioapi/Readme.md

 ```bash
 docker build . --build-arg BUILDPLATFORM=arm64 -t vedph2020/cadmus-biblio-api_arm:7.0.0 -t vedph2020/cadmus-biblio-api_arm:latest
 ```

+>Note: presently, ARM builds seem to have issues with .NET 9.

 This API is independent from Cadmus, but it is designed to integrate with it.
 You can find frontend components for both this independent API and Cadmus in [this repository](https://github.com/vedph/cadmus_biblio_shell).